When it comes to assets to help you convert casual readers into clients, your sales page is key.

 Great design is all about building trust and guiding your reader along an experience.
 When creating your sales page you want to draw the reader down the page by creating interest and value.

-So what all goes on sales page?
+So what goes on a sales page?
 That’s the first question, right?

-- High-quality images- Images not only help illustrate your product, they also help to break up copy in as your reader scrolls.
+- High-quality images: Images not only help illustrate your product, they also help to break up the copy as your reader scrolls.
 Imagery can include:

 - Charts and graphs

-- Testimonials/ Social proof- This increases your credibility with new members of your audience.
+- Customer testimonials/ Social proof: Customer reviews and testimonials increase your credibility with new members of your audience.

-- FAQ section- Don’t let any skepticism sit around in your audience’s mind.
-Tackle any questions you foresee them having right away on your sales page.
+- FAQ section: Don’t let any skepticism sit around in your audience’s mind.
+Tackle any questions and objections you foresee them having right away on your sales page.

 Now that we know all the elements of a solid sales page, let’s discuss how to design them in a way that increases your conversion rate.